aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 Use [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to control the inbound and outbound traffic for the resources the security group associated with, such as VPC endpoints or [elastic network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) (ENI).
 For monitoring all network traffic on ENIs you can use [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html).

-The following diagram shows a minimal network configuration for the data science account with the single Availability Zone (AZ) and without internet connectivity for the private subnet:
+The following diagram shows a minimal network configuration for the SageMaker domain with the single Availability Zone (AZ) and without internet connectivity for the private subnet:

 ![](../../static/design/network-architecture.drawio.svg)